Membership in SDG facilitates the sharing of best practices and we were privileged to participate in its September meeting.

 Patricia Ames of BPO Media moderated a vendor panel that featured HP’s Evenson, Kevin Kern of Konica Minolta, Jim Coriddi of Ricoh, and James Morrissey of Xerox.
 It was a lively discussion as the panel responded to questions submitted by SDG members.

-Other noteworthy presentations were a discussion on rebranding and a manufacturer’s roundtable as well as informal presentation by Mike McGuirk, president of ProCopy in Scottsdale Arizona and vice president of membership for SDG, about membership.
+Other noteworthy presentations were a discussion on rebranding and a manufacturer’s roundtable as well as an informal presentation by Mike McGuirk, president of ProCopy in Scottsdale Arizona and vice president of membership for SDG, about membership.

 We have attended many of these dealer group meetings where membership is a discussion item and Mike’s talk was as good as any we have heard on the subject.
 After the discussion, Mike graciously agreed to an on-the-record interview about SDG membership.